DONATE

 12th Rabi’ ul-Awwal

-Rabi’ Al-Awwal is the third month of the Islamic calendar (Hijri calendar) and is one of the most significant times for Muslims across the globe.
-This is especially true for the 12th day of the month as it marks the birth of one of the most important figures within the Islamic faith.
-In 2023, the 12th Rabi’ Al-Awwal is set to fall on either September 27th or 28th; which is subject to the sighting of the moon.
+Rabi’ Al-Awwal is the third month of the Islamic calendar (in the Hijri calendar) and is one of the most significant times of the year for Muslims around the world.
+This is especially true for the 12th day of the month.
+This is Mawlid, the festival marking as it marks the birth of the Prophet Muhammad (PBUH), one of the most important figures within the Islamic faith.
+The 12th Rabi’ Al-Awwal for 2026 is set to fall on Wednesday, September 2nd, although this is dependent on the sighting of the moon.
 This is because the Hijri calendar follows the lunar year, meaning every new month commences and closes by way of the new moon.

-Read on to discover more about the Rabi’ Al-Awwal history.
+Read on to discover more about Rabi’ Al-Awwal and Mawlid.

 What Happened on the 12th Rabi’ Al-Awwal?

-Many Muslims regard the 12th Rabi’ Al-Awwal as the most notable day in the history of mankind, as this is the day that the birth of the Prophet Muhammad (PBUH) is celebrated.
-This blessed day was long-awaited, as his birth had been foreshadowed in earlier divine books, and his influence only prevailed as he grew.
+Many Muslims regard the 12th Rabi’ Al-Awwal as the most notable day in the history of mankind, as this is the day when they celebrate the birth of the Prophet Muhammad (PBUH).
+This blessed day was long-awaited, as his birth had been foreshadowed in earlier divine books.
 Therefore, the 12th Rabi’ Al-Awwal is remembered by Muslims as the day that humanity was blessed with the one who led humanity from darkness to light.
+This is why the festival of Mawlid marks this occasion every year – the word derives from the Arabic ‘walad’, meaning ‘descendant’ or ‘to give birth’.

 The Prophet Muhammad’s (PBUH) Birthday

 Mawlid is a public holiday in the majority of Islamic countries, excluding Qatar and Saudi Arabia.
-On this day, homes and mosques are often decorated, while street processions take place and stories are told about the Prophet (PBUH) via songs and poems.
+On this day, homes and mosques are often decorated with green and gold banners, streamers or bows as these are the colours of Islam.
+Street processions take place and stories are told about the Prophet (PBUH) via songs and poems.
+Many celebrations also include communal feasting on street food or meals brought by each family to the festival.

 The History of Mawlid